 The following area report summarizes the property assessment activities and results for a general market area.
 The area report is meant to comply with state law for appraisal documentation purposes as well as provide the public with insight into the mass appraisal process.

 King County Administration Bldg.
-500 Fourth Avenue, ADM-AS-0708 Seattle, WA 98104-2384 John Wilson Assessor r II: Paul Greatorex Apprai
+500 Fourth Avenue, ADM-AS-0708 Seattle, WA 98104-2384 John Wilson Assessor

-Central Shoreline - Area 002 2017 Assessment Roll Year
+Central Shoreline - Area 002 2020 Assessment Roll Year

-Recommendation is made to post values for Area 002 to the 2018 tax roll:
+Recommendation is made to post values for Area 002 to the 2021 tax roll: